OliverXs/Social-E-commerce/README.md

-# Website
+# Social E-commerce
-Project for the e-commerce
+Project for an e-commerce that use some social midia tools.